Incentives for landlords to accept at-risk tenants

 This is encouraging more to have a go at it.

-For landlords in the UK there is still a compulsory five-year electrical checks under new rules announced last month.
+For landlords in the UK, there is still a compulsory five year electrical check, under new rules announced last month.

 Here at Simple Landlords Insurance we have a guide to fire safety procedures, including regulations for rented properties and other useful resources.
 Also check out our Electrical Safety regulations guide.